Hottest Outdoor Living Design Trends for this summer

 Looking for the hottest outdoor living design trends this year?

-In 2018, we are trending towards a natural, yet colourful look with earthy and neutral colour schemes and materials.
-Truly liveable outdoor spaces will become ‘the norm’ in new homes.
+In recent years, we are trending towards a natural, yet colourful look with earthy and neutral colour schemes and materials.
+Truly liveable outdoor spaces will become ‘the norm in new homes.
 We will rejoice in contrasts and natural finishes and herald in the next ‘look’ which some are calling the ‘tribal trend’ and some are calling the ‘Australiana trend’.

 Whatever you want to call it, if you are renovating your outdoor living space this year and trends matter to you, these ten tips will keep you up to date.